Classic Pound Cake Recipe

 Instructions

-• Preheat oven to 300º F. Prepare a large bundt pan or three loaf pans by greasing with vegetable shortening and flour, removing any excess flour, or spray with nonstick baking spray.
+• Preheat oven to 300º F. Prepare a large bundt pan or three loaf pans by greasing with vegetable shortening and flour, removing any excess flour, or brush with homemade cake release (cake goop).
 Set aside.

 • Cream together softened butter, vegetable shortening, and granulated sugar until light and fluffy, about 2 to 3 minutes.